-Huangnan Tibetan Autonomous Prefecture, referred to as Huangnan Prefecture, is an autonomous prefecture under the jurisdiction of Qinghai Province.
-It is located in the eastern part of Qinghai.
-The prefefture seat is Tongren.
+Huangnan Tibetan Autonomous Prefecture, referred to as Huangnan Prefecture, is an autonomous prefecture under jurisdiction of Qinghai Province.
+It is located in eastern Qinghai.
+Prefefture seat is Tongren, also known as “Repkong”.

-There are 287 tourist attractions and cultural relics protection units in the prefecture, including 8 national-level scenic spots and 87 provincial-level scenic spots.
+There are 287 tourist attractions and cultural relics protection units in this prefecture, including 8 national-level scenic spots and 87 provincial-level scenic spots.
 Nearly 20 national cultural tourism names have been obtained.

 There are Kamba National Park, which has won three honors of National Geology, Forest Park and Water Conservancy Scenic Area, Henan Mongolian Prairie, Zeku and Nishijing Wall, Maixiu National Forest Park and so on.

-The main natural and cultural landscapes include: Kanbula National Forest Park in Jianzha County, Lijiaxia Hydropower Station Dam and reservoir area scenery, Tongren historical and cultural city, Regong Art and the large-scale scroll painting “Chinese Tibetan Culture” recorded in the Great World Guinness Records Art Painting Grand View, Tibetan Buddhist temple Longwu Temple, Nanzong Nun Temple, Maixiu virgin forest scenery, Zeku and Rishijing walls, Henan Shenghu Fairy Cave and Qingnan grassland scenery.
+The main natural and cultural landscapes include: Kanbula National Forest Park in Jianzha County, Lijiaxia Hydropower Station Dam and reservoir area scenic zone, Tongren historical and cultural city, Repkong Art and large-scale scroll painting “Chinese Tibetan Culture” recorded in Great World Guinness Records Art Painting Grand View, Tibetan Buddhist monastery Longwu monastery , Nanzong Nunnery, Maixiu virgin forest scenic Zone, Zeku and Rishijing walls, Henan Shenghu Fairy Cave and Qingnan grassland scenic Zone.

 Huangnan Prefecture has jurisdiction over 1 county-level city, 2 counties, and 1 autonomous county.